jelkand/comment-engine/README.md

 To fully set up (see more in the 'What's Needed' section below):

 1. Instantiate a new repository using this as a template.
-2. Replace all instances of `typescript-service-template` with the name of your project.
+2. Replace all instances of `comment-engine` with the name of your project.
 3. In your database server, create a new database for your service.
 4. Replace all instances of `typescript_service_template` with the name of your database.
 5. Add the following github secrets to your repository: